Why won't my printer print this queue item? Using the queue inspector

 - If the restriction is intentional, this is working as designed - load up one of the printers it's actually allowed to run on.

-Compatibility reason: the queue group excludes the printer
+The queue group excludes the printer

 This is the one that trips people up most, so read it carefully.
 A queue group has a for printers / models / groups setting.
 That setting controls which printers the items in that group are allowed to MATCH and print on.
 If the group is set "for" a certain set of printers and your free printer isn't in that set, items in the group will never run on it.